-Associations of fat and fat-free mass at birth and accretion from 0-5 years with cognitive function at later childhood: The Ethiopian iABC birth cohort
+Associations of fat and fat-free mass at birth and accretion from 0 to 5 years with cognitive function at later childhood: the Ethiopian infant anthropometry and body composition birth cohort

 Rahma Ali*, Beakal Zinab, Bikila S Megersa, Daniel Yilma, Tsinuel Girma, Bitiya Admasu, Suzanne Filteau, Henrik Friis, Jonathan Ck Wells, Akanksha A Marphatia, Mette F Olsen, Rasmus Wibaek, Mubarek Abera